Oops61rus/Sedona/README.md

 My First project showing what I leatned

 ## Getting Started

-In order to download this file to your computer, you need to enter a command ".git clone https://github.com/Oops61rus/Sedona.git" in the Git Bash and clone the repository
+You can see this project here https://oops61rus.github.io/Sedona/ Also in order to download this file to your computer, you need to enter a command ".git clone https://github.com/Oops61rus/Sedona.git" in the Git Bash and clone the repository

 ### Prerequisites